As experienced online publishers, we understand the potential of making serious money online without writing lengthy content.

 Listing can be one of the most time-consuming tasks in publishing.
 This tool saves you time on that step.
 It’s not just convenient on its own; it’s a step up from anything else that’s available.

-This tool will require you to add a chrome extension.
+This tool will require you to add a Chrome extension.
 It’s up to you to decide whether that’s a deal-breaker for you or not.
 Most users seem to agree that it’s worth it.

 Book Bolt’s pricing might be your top concern if you’re new to publishing, and no Book Bolt review would be complete without it.

 The margins can be slim before you make it in self-publishing, and you don’t want to have your profits delayed by high entry costs.
-Fortunately, cost was not a serious issue when we were making this Book Bolt review.
+Fortunately, the cost was not a serious issue when we were making this Book Bolt review.

 How much does it cost?
 For some users, nothing.
 All customers can take advantage of Book Bolt Free.
 This toned-down version of the program is yours just by signing up.
 It still comes with many features that you can put to use right now.